 Making the space for the magnets(optional)

 If you want the magnets not to stick out, you have to use a wood chisel or a router/Dremel tool to carve out space in the wood.
 Then they will snuggly fit inside and won’t be visible.

 Sand the wood if necessary.
 I had to because I used pallet planks, which were quite rough.
 I started at P-60, then moved to P80, and then P120.
 If you use a stain, you don’t want to go higher than P180, or the stain might not take as well.

 Now you can put the box together with the bottles to check if everything fits.

-Mind that with this stain, the results vary mostly on the type of wood used.
+Mind that with this stain, the results vary mainly on the type of wood used.
 Some take it better than others.
 As you can see from the photos, the planks i used look different from each other.

 - Making a DIY stain